 These things can keep kids entertained for hours.

 Put rubber bath toys into small containers of water, then freeze them.
-After a few hours, take out the ice blocks and watch the kids smile and have the greatest fun ever playing with them in the bath (just make sure the water doesn't get too cold.)
+After a few hours, take out the ice blocks and watch the children smile and have the greatest fun ever playing with them in the bath (just make sure the water doesn't get too cold.)
 Older kids may also enjoy trying to break the ice with wooden hammers!
 Fun, fun, fun!

 A big thank you to Anne Haris from London Governess who sent in this excellent idea, I’m going to try it this week!